-ICAEW Foundation is pleased to announce a bursary with each of the following universities for a student commencing their studies there in September 2016 and applications are now being accepted; Bristol, Bournemouth, and Liverpool.
-We also have a bursary at the University of Hong Kong, applications for this bursary are now closed.
+ICAEW Foundation is pleased to announce a bursary with each of the following universities for a student commencing their studies there in September 2016: Bristol, Bournemouth, and Liverpool.
+We also have a bursary at the University of Hong Kong.
 Students are asked to note that ICAEW Foundation currently has no other bursaries to offer until the academic year 2018.
 We offer a very limited number of bursaries and the awarding criteria is strictly applied.
 Our bursaries are specifically for talented but financially disadvantaged (a family income of circa £25,000 pa) school leavers who would like to study for an accountancy or finance related degree at university.
 When our next bursary programme opens in 2018, we would like to assist students who do not receive any other form of financial assistance or funding.

 ICAEW Foundation and PwC have partnered to support talented but financially disadvantaged students on the PwC Flying Start partnership degree programmes.
 Four bursaries will commence in 2016 academic year, at the universities of Newcastle, Reading and Nottingham.
 Applications are now closed.

 To discuss how you can become involved with and support the ICAEW Foundation, please contact Caroline Kearns.